Recent Economy Energy reviews & complaints info

-One of the worst offences possible for any company is to agree to reimburse a client and simply never do so!
-Unfortunately, Economy Energy reviews show an alarmingly high number of customers experienced this.
-Many report a customer service agent assuring them they would be refunded, only to have the company never deliver on the promise and break the trust that decent customer service is built on.
+Most would likely agree that one of the worst possible thing for any energy company to do to its customers is to agree to reimburse a client and then never do so.
+Unfortunately, Economy Energy reviews show that an alarmingly high number of customers experienced this.
+Many report a customer service agent assuring them they would be refunded, only to have the company never deliver on the promise and break the trust that positive customer service is built on.

-If this happened to you, our condolences.
-The good news is that even though Economy Energy has now ceased trading, you will still receive the money owed to you.
-Ofgem has declared Ovo Energy as the supplier of last resort, meaning Ovo has inherited both Economy Energy’s customers and its fiscal responsibilities.
-Luckily for everyone involved, Ovo customer service is a cut above when compared to Economy Energy.
+The good news if you were a customer affected by this is that even though Economy Energy has now ceased trading, you will still receive the money owed to you.
+Ofgem has declared Ovo Energy as the new energy supplier, meaning Ovo has inherited both Economy Energy’s customers and its fiscal responsibilities.
+Luckily for everyone involved, Ovo customer service ranks a cut above when compared to Economy Energy.

 Service for prepayment customers

-The former supplier claimed to ‘level the playing field for prepayment customers’, so were Economy Energy UK reviews left by prepayment customers positive?
+The former supplier' motto was to ‘level the playing field for prepayment customers’.
+So, were Economy Energy UK reviews left by prepayment customers positive?

 Unfortunately, it seems like much of the unpaid money mentioned above was actually owed to prepayment customers.
 Many customers complained that their prepayment meters mysteriously shifted from having credit to owing money with no explanation, and efforts to find out why were met with endless waiting times, transfers and overall poor service.